ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     def padStr(self, measure_title, value_title):
         '''
-        Format a string to be inserted into log.
+        Format a string to be inserted into the log.
         '''
         pass